Program Summary

 Requirements & Qualifications

-If accepted, Couriers will be required to undergo a drug screen and background check, which they will pay for.
+If accepted, Couriers will be required to undergo a drug screen and background check, which they will pay for and be reimbursed at the end of the program.
+All vaccine policies of Frontier Nursing University will need to be met in order to stay on campus for the program.

-What are the goals of the Courier Program?
+What are the goals of the Courier Program Public Health Internship?

-• To introduce Couriers to the value of public health, advanced practice nursing, and primary healthcare services to people living in rural and underserved communities;
+• To introduce students to the value of public health, advanced practice nursing, and primary healthcare services to people living in rural and underserved communities.

-• To foster cultural humility through Courier engagement with diverse communities and fellow Couriers;
+• To foster cultural humility through engagement with diverse communities and fellow students.

-• To facilitate Couriers’ experience of FNU’s mission in action and encourage them to embody the Frontier legacy in their later vocations and personal lives.
+• To facilitate student's experience of FNU’s mission in action and encourage them to embody the Frontier legacy in their later vocations and personal lives.

-Courier responsibilities will vary by site.
-Couriers will work approximately 25-30 hours per week at a clinical site and will also engage in the community through secondary projects.
-During the 8 week program, Couriers will:
+Intern responsibilities will vary by site.
+Students will work approximately 25-30 hours per week at a clinical site and will also engage in the community through secondary projects.
+During the 7 week program, Couriers will:

-• Complete a community health profile, paying particular attention to health equity issues
+• Complete a community health profile project from their home county.
+Paying particular attention to health equity issues.

-• Meet with other Couriers and staff members on a weekly basis
+• Meet with other interns and staff members on a weekly basis.

 The Courier Program does have a Hearts On, Hands Off Policy, meaning that Couriers are not, under any circumstances, permitted to touch clients without permission, nor provide any medical treatment whatsoever.
 Couriers are required to adhere to this approach with respect to all client interactions.